-Well, after the passage of legislation allowing OTs to initiate home health episodes in therapy-only cases, there has been much talk about whether or not this legislation changed if OT is a qualifying discipline.
+After the passage of legislation allowing OTs to initiate home health episodes in therapy-only cases, there has been much talk about whether or not this legislation changed if OT is a qualifying discipline.
 Unfortunately, this legislation did not change the issue of qualifying for Medicare home health cases.
-Here is an expert from the Draft OASIS-E Manual: (bold added for emphasis)
+Here is an expert from the OASIS-E Manual: (bold added for emphasis)

 So, what does a qualifying discipline mean?

 A qualifying discipline means that having a certain service on the initial order means that the patient may be eligible for their service to be covered under the Medicare Part A home health benefit.
 There are other criteria such as a physician face-to-face, the patient needing intermittent skilled services, and being homebound.
 The patient must also need an order for physical therapy, speech therapy, or skilled nursing.
 Occupational therapy can be on the order, but having OT alone does not check the box for having home health services covered under the Medicare Part A benefit.

 To qualify for the Medicare home health benefit, under §§1814(a)(2)(C) and 1835(a)(2)(A) of the Act, a Medicare beneficiary must meet the following requirements:Medicare Benefit Policy Manual Ch.
 7 – Home Health Services Section 30 – Conditions Patient Must Meet to Qualify for Coverage of Home Health Services Rev. 10438

 • Under the care of a physician or allowed practitioner;